techjay-c/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Valid attributes for `filter-patient`:**
 <code>name</code> , <code>phone</code>, <code>birthday</code>, <code>gender</code>, <code>remark</code>, <code>treatment</code>, <code>email</code>, <code>address</code>, <code>tags</code>.
 </div>
+<br><br>

+### Deleting a Patient

+Deleting a patient while all patients are being shown.

+Prerequisites: List all patients using the `list-patient` command.
+Multiple patients may be shown in the Patient List.

+`delete-patient 1`

+Expected Output in the Patient List: Patient with PATIENT_ID 1 is deleted from the Patient List.

+Expected Output in Command Output Box: Details of the deleted patient shown.
+<br><br>

+`delete-patient -1`

+Expected Output in the Patient List: No patient is deleted.

+Expected Output in Command Output Box: Error details shown for invalid ID provided.
+<br><br>

+Other incorrect delete commands to try:<br>
+`delete-patient`, `delete-patient x`, `...` <br>(where x is not a valid Patient ID)

+Expected Output in the Patient List: No dentist is deleted.

+Expected Output in Command Output Box:  Error details shown in the Command Output Box to show if it is an Invalid Patient ID, or if it is an invalid command format.

 ### Saving data